Our main office is in Brooklyn, and we also have an office in Oakland, CA. See full bios at the bottom of the page.

-Shari is responsible for the strategic development and management of PBP’s network-building work and for launching new high impact participatory budgeting processes.
+Shari oversees PBP's advocacy work, technical assistance, and operations.
 She joined PBP staff after nearly 15 years of service and leadership in local government.
 As Director of Youth Engagement and Employment for the City of Boston she launched Youth Lead the Change, the first youth participatory budgeting process in the US, which won the US Conference of Mayors’ City Livability Award.
 Shari first got involved in city government in high school, serving as the Citywide Neighborhood Safety Coordinator on the Boston Mayor’s Youth Council and working at the Mayor’s Youthline.
 Shari is a graduate of Boston University’s Sargent College for Health and Rehabilitation Sciences and holds a master’s degree in anatomy and physiology.

 Josh Lerner, Co-Executive Director

 Josh is co-founder and co-executive director of the Participatory Budgeting Project.
 He has over 15 years of experience developing, researching, and working with leading community engagement programs across North America, Latin America, and Europe.
 His work on participatory budgeting has been recognized by The White House as a model for open government, and by the Brown Democracy Medal as the best practical innovation advancing democracy around the world.
 He completed a PhD in Politics at the New School for Social Research and a Masters in Planning from the University of Toronto.
 He is the author of Making Democracy Fun: How Game Design Can Empower Citizens and Transform Politics (MIT Press, 2014), Everyone Counts: Could Participatory Budgeting Change Democracy?
 (Cornell University Press, 2014), and over 20 articles. joshlerner.net | @joshalerner